Skip to content

 • dialog_config: NPCDialogConfig if conditions met, None if no dialog found

-• on_condition_fail_actions: List of actions if conditions failed, None otherwise
+• on_condition_fail_actions: List of parsed Action objects if conditions failed, None otherwise

 Example: